observablehq/framework/docs/reactivity.md

 one + two // waits 5 seconds!
 ```

-Implicit await means that you can’t handle errors across code blocks.
-However, you can handle errors _within_ a code block.
-For example, you could specify fallback data for a file that fails to load.
+Implicit await means that you can’t handle errors across code blocks: if a promise rejects, the reference code block simply doesn’t run, so it has no way of catching errors.
+That said, you can handle errors _within_ a code block.
+For example, you can specify fallback data for a file that fails to load.

 ```js run=false
 const volcano = FileAttachment("volcano.json")